-- 7. Sexual Violence: Sexual violence means physical sexual acts perpetrated against a person without the person's affirmative consent.
-Physical sexual acts include both of the following: - Rape, defined as penetration, no matter how slight, of the vagina or anus with any part of object, or oral copulation of a sex organ by another person, without consent of the victim; - Sexual battery, defined as the intentional touching of another person's intimate parts without consent, intentionally causing a person to touch the intimate parts of another without consent, or using a person's own intimate part to intentionally touch another person's body without consent. - 8.
-Sexual Exploitation: Sexual exploitation means a person taking sexual advantage of another person for the benefit of anyone other than that person without that person's consent, including but not limited to, any of the following acts: - The prostituting of another person. - The trafficking of another person, defined as the inducement of a person to perform a commercial sex act, or labor or services, through force, fraud or coercion. - The recording of images, including video or photograph, or audio of another person's sexual activity or intimate parts, without that person's consent. - The distribution of images, including video or photograph, or audio of another person's sexual activity or intimate parts, if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to the disclosure. - The viewing of another person's sexual activity or intimate parts, in a place where that other person would have a reasonable expectation of privacy, without that person's consent, for the purpose of arousing or gratifying sexual desire. - 9.
-Consent: Consent is affirmative, conscious, voluntary, and revocable.
+- e.
+Exposing one's genitals in a public place for the purpose of sexual gratification. - f.
+Attempts to engage in any Sex-Based Misconduct, even if not completed. - 6.
+Consent.
+Consent is affirmative, conscious, voluntary, and revocable.
 Consent to sexual activity requires of all persons involved an affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person to ensure they have the affirmative consent of the other to engage in the sexual activity.
 Lack of protest, lack of resistance, or silence does not alone constitute consent.
 Affirmative consent must be ongoing and can be revoked at any time during sexual activity, even after penetration occurs.
 If confusion or ambiguity arises as to the willingness of the other individual to proceed, then consent should be re-obtained.
 The existence of a dating relationship or past sexual relations between the persons involved should never by itself be assumed to be an indicator of consent (nor will subsequent sexual relations or dating relationship alone suffice as evidence of consent to prior conduct).
-The following provisions apply to the definition of consent: - Incapacitation: Incapacitation is a state beyond drunkenness or intoxication.
-A person is not necessarily incapacitated merely as a result of drinking, using drugs, or taking medication. - The Respondent's belief that the alleged victim consented will not provide a valid defense unless the belief was actual and reasonable.
+The following provisions apply to the definition of consent: - a.
+Incapacitation: Incapacitation is a state beyond drunkenness or intoxication.
+A person is not necessarily incapacitated merely as a result of drinking, using drugs or taking medication. - b.
+The Respondent's belief that the alleged victim consented will not provide a valid defense unless the belief was actual and reasonable.
 In making this determination, the factfinder will consider all of the facts and circumstances the Respondent knew, or reasonably should have known, at the time.
-In particular, the Respondent's belief is not a valid defense where: - The Respondent's belief arose from the Respondent's own intoxication or recklessness; - The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the alleged victim affirmatively consented; or - The Respondent knew or a reasonable person should have known that the alleged victim was unable to consent because the alleged victim was incapacitated, in that the alleged victim was: asleep or unconscious; unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; unable to communicate due to a mental or physical condition.
-Anyone engaging in sexual activity should be aware of the other person's level of intoxication.

-10. Credibility: The credibility of complainants, alleged victims, respondents and witnesses must be evaluated when there are conflicting versions of relevant events related to a matter under investigation required by this Policy.
+In particular, the Respondent's belief is not a valid defense where: - i.
+The Respondent's belief arose from the Respondent's own intoxication or recklessness; - ii.
+The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the alleged victim affirmatively consented; or - iii.
+The Respondent knew or a reasonable person should have known that the alleged victim was unable to consent because the alleged victim was incapacitated, in that the alleged victim was: asleep or unconscious; unable to understand the fact, nature or extent of the sexual activity due to the influence of drugs, alcohol or medication; unable to communicate due to a mental or physical condition.
+Anyone engaging in sexual activity should be aware of the other person's level of intoxication. - 7.
+Credibility.
+The credibility of complainants, alleged victims, respondents and witnesses must be evaluated when there are conflicting versions of relevant events related to a matter under investigation required by this Policy.
 Credibility means whether or not a particular version of events should be believed.
-In assessing credibility of any person, factors to consider include, but are not necessarily limited to: inherent plausibility of the person's statement; their demeanor and attitude toward the matter; whether they have motivation to inaccurately state facts; whether or not other persons or evidence corroborate their version of events (such as an eye witness or someone who discussed the events with the person around the time the events took place); the character of the testimony; the extent of the person's capacity to perceive, remember or communicate regarding the matter; consistent or inconsistent statements made by the same person; admissions of untruthfulness.
-No one (1) factor is necessarily determinative of credibility.
-The mere fact that there was no eyewitness to an alleged event does not mean a person is not credible, and similarly, whether a respondent had previously engaged in similar misconduct does not mean the respondent is not credible as to the current matter being investigated.
+In assessing credibility of any person, factors to consider include, but are not necessarily limited to: inherent plausibility of the person's statement; their demeanor and attitude toward the matter; whether they have motivation to inaccurately state facts; whether or not other persons or evidence corroborate their version of events (such as an eye witness or someone who discussed the events with the person around the time the events took place); the character of the testimony; the extent of the person's capacity to perceive, remember or communicate regarding the matter; consistent or inconsistent statements made by the same person;

+admissions of untruthfulness.
+No one factor is necessarily determinative of credibility.
+The mere fact that there was no eye witness to an alleged event does not mean a person is not credible, and similarly whether a respondent had previously engaged in similar misconduct does not mean the respondent is not credible as to the current matter being investigated.